asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/md_files/analysis/README.md

 These files are generated using the `tcl` scripts on my `NAMD-VMD-Tcl` GitHub repository.
 </br >

-`img_dataset.png` shows distrubution of each parameter over eintire ensemble of MD simulations.
+`img_dataset.png` shows distrubution of each parameter over the entire ensemble of MD simulations.